Modeled, not named

 Artifacts and review before expansion

-Each scenario starts from a real-looking workflow, names the first lane clearly, keeps the risky edge reviewed, and ends with the type of evidence a founder or operator should be able to inspect in minutes.
+Each scenario names the drag, the first lane, the human review edge, and the artifacts a founder should be able to inspect in minutes.

 Modeled, not named